nqtronix/unittrace/README.md

    Press `CTRL + F5` or select "Debug -> Start Debugging and Break" from the menu

  - **Place breakpoints:**<br>
-   Left-Click on the lightgrey area left of the code to place or remove a breakpoint.
+   Left-Click on the light grey area left of the code to place or remove a breakpoint.
 Select lines with the comment "easy breakpoint".

  - **View variable values:**<br>
    When the code is paused, hover over any variable to display its value.
 Alternately you can "Right-Click -> Watch" to display the value in the "watch window".